Robert H. Plymale

-Robert Hugh Plymale (born February 21, 1955) is a Democratic member of the West Virginia Senate, representing the 5th district since 1992.
-As of 2021, Plymale is the longest active serving Democratic member of the West Virginia Senate.
-Plymale is also the second longest active serving senator after President pro tempore Donna Boley.
+Robert Hugh Plymale (born February 21, 1955) is a former Democratic member of the West Virginia Senate, representing the 5th district from 1992 to 2024.
+At the time of his retirement, Plymale was the longest-tenured actively serving Democratic member of the West Virginia Senate and had the second longest tenure in the chamber after President pro tempore Donna Boley.

 Legislature

 In 2020, Plymale tied for the most conservative voting record of any Democrat in the West Virginia Legislature, according to the American Conservative Union.
 In 2015, Plymale was the only Democrat to cross party lines and vote for Bill Cole to become West Virginia Senate president after Republicans took control of the Senate following the 2014 elections.

 Prior to Republican control of the Senate, Plymale served as Chair of the Committee on Transportation during the 71st Legislature (1992-1994); Chair of the Committee on Pensions during the 72nd, 73rd, 74th and 75th Legislatures (1994-2002); and Chair of the Committee on Education during the 76th, 77th, 78th, 79th, 80th and 81st Legislatures (2002-2014).

 In 2022, Plymale was selected to be the whip of the Democratic caucus for the 86th Legislature.